rigexpert aa230 zoom for hf and VHF tuning

 Is it beginner friendly?

-Basic functions are easy.
-Advanced tools require some learning.
+Basic functions are easy, advanced tools require learning.